Ankit-Moura/plp/README.md

 lastly run python decomp.py to unzip everything into json format (takes a lot of time ~10 to 14)

-if anything goes i will be sleeping :/
+if anything goes wrong i will be sleeping :/